teamrandom/requireGist.js/README.md

     // require(requireGist(username, gist ID))...

-requireGist.js is thoroughly tested in high traffic production projects and ready for use!
+requireGist.js is thoroughly tested in high traffic projects and ready for production!

 ###### Disclaimer